-Who Needs to File Doing Business As
+Who Needs to File

 There are many instances wherein a business needs to file a DBA.
 In addition to when a business owner doesn’t want his or her name on the business name, there are other times when filing a DBA is necessary:

-- There are also instances when a client requires a contractor to file a DBA when bidding in order to get a project.
+- There are also instances when a client requires a contractor to file a DBA when bidding, in order to get a project.

 How to File a Doing Business As

 It is important for business owners to understand that various states in the US follow different procedures regarding filing for a DBA.
-The process may be simple or complex, with some states simply requiring business owners to head to the nearest country clerk, register their fictitious name in the registry, and pay a license fee of $10 to $100.
+The process may be relatively simple or relatively complex, with some states simply requiring business owners to head to the nearest country clerk, register their fictitious name in the registry, and pay a license fee of $10 to $100.

 1. Secure an Identification Number